Ducklake

 SELECT * FROM new_messages;

-Using the Database Manager
+Using the database manager

 In your Ducklake settings, clicking the "Explore" button will open the database manager.
 You can perform all CRUD operations through the UI or with the SQL Repl.